All Episodes

 That's very good for President Obama.

-Yeah, that's all it matters.
+Yeah, that's all that matters.

 It's a good number for President Obama.

-Did you hear that at the beginning it was Ali Vinci at CNN?
+Did you hear that at the beginning?

 This is CNN breaking news.

-Unemployment 8.9%.
+Unemployment, 8.9%.

 Yeah, let's have a party.

-Dow Jones industrial average down 159.
+Dow Jones Industrial Average down 159.

 Why?